Young Earth creationism

-A 2017 Gallup creationism survey found that 38 percent of adults in the United States held the view that "God created humans in their present form at one time within the last 10,000 years" when asked for their views on the origin and development of human beings, which Gallup noted was the lowest level in 35 years.
+YEC remains influential in some Christian fundamentalist circles, especially in the U.S., where it continues to shape debates on science education, biblical interpretation, and the relationship between faith and science.
+A 2017 Gallup creationism survey found that 38 percent of adults in the United States held the view that "God created humans in their present form at some time within the last 10,000 years or so" when asked for their views on the origin and development of human beings, which Gallup noted was the lowest level in 35 years.
 It was suggested that the level of support could be lower when poll results are adjusted after comparison with other polls with questions that more specifically account for uncertainty and ambivalence.
-Gallup found that, when asking a similar question in 2019, 40 percent of US adults held the view that "God created human beings pretty much in their present form at one time within the last 10,000 years or so".
+Gallup found that, when asking a similar question in 2019, 40 percent of US adults held the view that "God created [human beings] in their present form within roughly the past 10,000 years."

-Among the biggest YEC organizations are Answers in Genesis, Institute for Creation Research, and Creation Ministries International.

 Background and history

 Biblical dates for creation

-Young Earth creationists have claimed that their view has its earliest roots in ancient Judaism, citing, for example, the commentary on Genesis by Ibn Ezra (c.
+Young Earth creationists have claimed that their view has its earliest roots in medieval Judaism, citing, for example, the commentary on Genesis by Ibn Ezra (c.
 1089–1164).
 That said, Shai Cherry of Vanderbilt University notes that modern Jewish theologians have generally rejected such literal interpretations of the written text, and that even Jewish commentators who oppose some aspects of science generally accept scientific evidence that the Earth is much older.
 Some controversy has arisen among Ultra-Orthodox Jews, some of whom accept the age and some of whom reject it.
 Several early Jewish scholars, including Philo, followed an allegorical interpretation of Genesis.